 Public Engagement.

-The updated Draft General Plan Climate Element and CCAP are based on an iterative public outreach and engagement process, which included 127 surveys, four pop-up events, fifteen virtual workshops and focus groups, over 70 briefings and interviews, two social media campaigns, two project announcements, an email notification list, an online open house, and three live virtual events.
+The updated Draft General Plan Climate Element and CCAP were developed using an iterative public outreach and engagement process, which included over 120 surveys, four pop-up events, fifteen virtual workshops and focus groups, over 70 briefings and interviews, two social media campaigns, two project announcements, an email notification list, an online open house, and three live virtual events.
 Through all of efforts, County staff reached over 1,000 community members in unincorporated areas on the coastside and bayside.